 Then, you get the file content with lots of codes and text, forget that and focus on a single line called

 /** MySQL database username */

 Just after that line you will see the database name that you’re looking for from the beginning.

 Keep your details in a safe place, including the database, the login details, and whatever needed to access your site.
 This information should be saved safely to avoid hacks and attacks.

 If you need to change that name, enter the new one of the new database that you want, with your username, and password associated with it.
 Then, save the changes by clicking the” Save Changes” button at the top right area of the page, and it’s done.

 If you have issues to access your file manager, you can use any FTP client software like Filezilla and browse your blog directories, exactly as the above examples.
 Find the file and open it as in your local machine, but for the distant server.

 If you need more information about that, you can read How to use Filezilla to edit WordPress files.
-This tutorial will help, especially, those who want to move a WordPress database to a new server and who needs to understand things from the beginning to avoid mistakes later.
+This tutorial will help, especially, those who wants to move a WordPress database to a new server and who needs to understand things from the beginning to avoid mistakes later.
 So, they can associate the correct database to the correct blog and make things works properly.

 Please make sure to make a backup of your blog and all the files, you will need them if problems happen for any reason.
 You can’t guarantee that any server will keep your blog files safe.
-So, upload your backup to Google Drive, Dropbox and keep a local copy for better security.
+So, upload your backup to Google drive, Dropbox and keep a local copy for better security.
 Then, make daily backups if you’re posting daily and you’re an active blogger.